Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Online Service Migration with Incomplete Information

 \subsection{Deep Recurrent Actor-Critic based service Migration (DRACM)}

 Fig. \ref{network_archi} shows the overall architecture of the DRACM, which follows an end-to-end principle with raw history sampled from the environment as input and the migration decisions as output.
-The DRACM consists of two parts: the encoder network and the learning agent, where the encoder network learns to effectively represent the latent state of the POMDP based on the history and the learning agent learns to make effective migration decisions.
-The encoder network combines an LSTM that encodes the history of up to time slot $t$ into the hidden state $h_t$:
+The DRACM consists of two parts: the encoder network and the learning agent, where the encoder network learns to effectively represent the latent state of the POMDP based on the history and the learning agent learns to make effective migration decisions. { The goal of the encoder network is to infer the latent state of the POMDP based on the observed history: